laravel/docs/notifications.md

                     ->content('Your SMS message content');
     }

+<a name="unicode-content"></a>
+#### Unicode Content

+If your SMS message will contain unicode characters, you should call the `unicode` method when constructing the `NexmoMessage` instance:

+    /**
+     * Get the Vonage / SMS representation of the notification.
+     *
+     * @param  mixed  $notifiable
+     * @return \Illuminate\Notifications\Messages\NexmoMessage
+     */
+    public function toNexmo($notifiable)
+    {
+        return (new NexmoMessage)
+                    ->content('Your unicode message')
+                    ->unicode();
+    }

 <a name="formatting-shortcode-notifications"></a>
 ### Formatting Shortcode Notifications

-Laravel also supports sending shortcode notifications, which are pre-defined message templates in your Nexmo account.
-You may specify the type of notification (`alert`, `2fa`, or `marketing`), as well as the custom values that will populate the template:
+Laravel also supports sending shortcode notifications, which are pre-defined message templates in your Vonage account.
+To send a shortcode SMS notification, you should define a `toShortcode` method on your notification class.
+From within this method, you may return an array specifying the type of notification (`alert`, `2fa`, or `marketing`) as well as the custom values that will populate the template:

     /**
-     * Get the Nexmo / Shortcode representation of the notification.
+     * Get the Vonage / Shortcode representation of the notification.
      *
      * @param  mixed  $notifiable
      * @return array